 I do enjoy the time while my boys are at school.
 And I’m not going to feel guilty for that.
 I refuse to.
 I also miss them and when they return home, we have a long oh-how-I missed-you hug before the chaos ensues and I wonder how long before they get to go back.
 (I tease, I tease…or not…depends on the day.)

 That doesn’t make me a bad Mom, it makes me a REAL Mom.

 We didn’t rush our boys out the door for school.
 I have not put my boys in preschool.
 Chandler, our oldest, did go for one year before kindergarten for three days a week.
 He loved it.
 It worked for that time in our lives.
 But our other boys have not and I’ve kept them all in half day kindergarten as well.
 I know they will be gone all too quickly, all grown up, away from me for too many hours in the day.
 And that really does make me sad.
 It equally makes me happy in a way though, too.

 They are learning, making friends, enjoying school (my kids love school, so far, I’m really lucky about that).
-I am home, with a bit more time to try new recipes, get the house for real clean instead of, and maybe one of these days actually learn how to sew.
+I am home, with a bit more time to try new recipes, get the house for real clean instead of fake clean, and maybe one of these days actually learn how to sew.
 (Like for real sew, not having to call my Mommy for help, kind of sew.)